History of auto racing: Early races

 The Paris–Bordeaux–Paris race of June 1895 has sometimes been described as the "first motor race", despite the 1894 event being decided by speed and finishing order of the eligible racers.

 The first to arrive was Émile Levassor in his Panhard-Levassor 1205cc model.
 He completed the course (1,178 km or 732 miles) in 48 hours and 47 minutes, finishing nearly six hours before the runner-up.
 The official winner was Paul Koechlin in a Peugeot.
 Nine of twenty-two starters finished the course.

+Racing in the Russian Empire began in October 1898, south west of St Petersburg along the straight Volkhonskoye Shosse (highway).
+The last race of the Russian Empire took place in July 1914 with The Baltic Automobile & Aero Club founded in 1910 in Riga.

-The first American automobile race is generally held to be the Thanksgiving Day Chicago Times-Herald race of November 28, 1895.
+The first American automobile race is generally held to be the Thanksgiving Day Chicago Times-Herald race of 28 November 1895.
 Press coverage of the event first aroused significant American interest in the automobile.
 The 54.36 mi course ran from the south side of the city, north along the lakefront to Evanston, Illinois, and back again.
 Frank Duryea won the race in 7 hours and 53 minutes, beating the other five entrants.

 The first regular auto racing venue was Nice, France, run in late March 1897, as a "Speed Week".
 To fill out the schedule, most types of racing events were invented here, including the first hill climb (Nice – La Turbie) and a sprint that was, in spirit, the first drag race.

 An international competition, between nations rather than individuals, began with the Gordon Bennett Cup in auto racing.

 The Parisian artist Ernest Montaut and his wife, Marguerite, faithfully documented the rapidly changing face of motorised transportation in Europe.
 They produced large numbers of posters and prints published by Mabileau et Cie, covering racing events involving motorcars, aircraft, dirigibles and speedboats.
 These images formed a valuable contribution to the history of transport, and particularly to its racing aspect.

 City-to-city racing

-With auto construction and racing dominated by France, the French automobile club ACF staged a number of major international races, usually from or to Paris, connecting with another major city, in France or elsewhere in Europe.
+With auto construction and racing dominated by the country, many of the first car racing events occurred in France.
+One of the earliest examples was Pau - Tarbes - Bayonne - Pau (then called the Circuit du Sud-Ouest, 300km) race held in 1900.
+Subsequently, French Automobile Club (ACF) staged a number of major international races, usually from or to Paris, connecting with another major city, in France or elsewhere in Europe.

-The very successful early European rally races ended in 1903, when Marcel Renault was involved in a fatal crash near Angoulême in the Paris–Madrid race.
-Nine fatalities caused the French government to stop the race in Bordeaux and ban open-road racing.
+The early European races ended in 1903, when Marcel Renault was involved in a fatal crash near Angoulême in the Paris–Madrid race.
+Eight fatalities during the first leg caused the French government to stop the race in Bordeaux, leading to a ban on open-road racing.

 In 1907, the Peking to Paris race covered 9,317 miles over some of the roughest terrain on Earth.
 Five cars took part in the race, which was won by the Italian Prince Scipione Borghese in a 7,433 cc (453.6 cu in) 35/45 hp model Itala.